-1. I look for point spreads peaking within 1 hour of gametime.
+1. I look for total points, or over/under bets peaking within 1 hour of gametime.

-2. When I see the number of points you can get peaking within an hour of game time I make a pick at this maximum value instantly.
+2. When I see the total points number you can get peaking within an hour of game time I make a pick at either the over or the under with this maximum value instantly.

-3. I don't add on to the bet if the points improve even more.
+3. I don't add on to the bet if the total points number improves even more.

-This is a visiting team who's point spread is peaking.
-Tennessee-Martin spread increased 1.5 points from the starting line.
-If you like Tennessee-Martin it's good that you waited.
-The points your are getting has never been better and the game is starting soon.
+This is an over bet who's value is peaking.
+The total points changed 0.5 points from the starting line.
+If you like the over it's good that you waited.
+The total points number has never been better and the game is starting soon.

-This robot acts on the theory that always getting maximum value for your points spread bets must certainly be a good thing.
-If you would have bet on Tennessee-Martin earlier the points you get with the bet would have been less.
+This robot acts on the theory that always getting maximum value for your total points bets, also called over/under bets must certainly be a good thing.
+If you would have bet on the over earlier the points you get with the bet would have been worse.

 This robot always gets maximum value on its bets.
 You can verify this by looking at the charts.

-Click on the game and view the Tennessee-Martin chart.
+Click on the game and view the total points chart.